 Instructors may ask you to book your class in advance.
 Where this is the case, you are likely to be asked to transfer the class payment fee online to reduce the exchange of cash.
 Contactless payments may also be taken at the venue as another alternative to cash.

 The other reason you may be asked to book is so the instructor can maintain a record of participants as part of the NHS Test and Trace programme.
 This means that in the event that one of your class test positive for COVID19, you will be alerted and can take the necessary precautions.

 How many people will be in my class?

-Relaxations to the rules for the fitness industry, which come into effect on Saturday 25th July 2020, mean that classes outdoors are no longer limited to just six people.
-Classes both outdoors and indoors can now have up to 30 people (this includes the instructor, spectators, staff, and participants) taking part.
+Relaxations to the rules for the fitness industry, which come into effect on Monday 29th March 2021, mean that classes outdoors can resume.
+Classes outdoors can now have up to 30 people (this includes the instructor, spectators, staff, and participants) taking part.

-This makes a group exercise class a wonderful way to catch-up with friends you may not have been able to see for a while with the added benefit of staying active.
+This makes a group exercise class a wonderful way to catch-up with friends you may not have been able to see for a while (at a safe distance) with the added benefit of staying active.
 Win, win.

 Some classes, like yoga, Pilates, or seated classes will see you perform movement in a set space.
 When you are in a class that requires this, you are likely to only have 2 metres between you and the next participant.
 This is because you will need less space to keep that minimum 2 metre safe distance.

 Your instructor will be making sure that this space is measured so you can do enjoy the class safely.